Feeds:

 Traybakes have fuelled many’s a Wycliffe event – and not just social ones.
 Traybakes have been central to events held in and around Belfast: First Steps (formerly known as Wycliffe and Me), Wycliffe:Live, Pray 10/11/12.

 But a few years ago, we began to export traybakes to England when we held summer short term team orientation weekends.
 I can testify that our English colleagues now know and love their Protestant traybakes!
 Sectarian?
-Not all – traybakes have the potential to promote world peace.
+Not at all – traybakes have the potential to promote world peace.

 This blog is dedicated to my friend and colleague who is affectionately known as Lynda McTraybake and who introduced traybakes to Bible translation.